Probabilistic construction of Toda conformal field theories: Background and notations

-The condition on $\gamma$ is the optimal condition ensuring that the probabilistic construction makes sense\footnote{Recall that here our convention on $\gamma$ is different from the standard convention for LCFT in the probabilistic literature by a factor of $\sqrt{2}$.}: this will become clear later when connecting to GMC theory.
-From the definition of $Q$ we already know that for all $1 \leq i \leq r$,
+The condition on $\gamma$ is the optimal condition ensuring that the probabilistic construction makes sense\footnote{Recall that here our convention on $\gamma$ is different from the standard convention for Liouville CFT in the probabilistic literature by a factor of $\sqrt{2}$.}: this will become clear later when connecting to GMC theory.
+For later purpose we stress the following crucial property of the background charge $Q$:

-The path integral we aim to construct corresponds to a measure on a suitable space of maps $\phi: \R^2\to \mathfrak{h}^*$ formally corresponding to
+The path integral we aim to construct corresponds to a measure on a suitable space of maps $\phi: \R^2\to \mathfrak{a}$ formally corresponding to

 As we will explain below, this can be achieved thanks to the introduction of the GFF.